dr-jts/recipes/veg/veg-baked.md

 Directly on the prepared baking sheet, toss the Brussels sprouts with 2 tablespoons of the oil, the salt, and the pepper.
 Roast, stirring once halfway through, until tender and golden brown, about 20 minutes.
 Drizzle the remaining tablespoon of oil, the balsamic vinegar and the honey over the roasted Brussels sprouts.
 Toss to coat evenly.
 Taste and adjust seasoning, if necessary, then serve.

-## Roasted Brussels Sprouts with Zuchinni
+### Roasted Brussels Sprouts with Zucchini

-* 1 small zuchinni, sliced into 1/2 in half-moons
+* 1 small zucchini, sliced into 1/2 in half-moons
 * 2 red peppers, chunked
 * 12 to 16 Brussels sprouts, halved or quartered
 * 3 T grainy mustard